ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 | unsupportedExtension        | An upload request's extensions list includes an unknown extension. |
 {: #urn-space-errors title = "DAP errors"}

-These types are coped to the errors sub-namespace of the DAP URN, e.g., urn:ietf:params:ppm:dap:error:invalidMessage.
+These types are scoped to the errors sub-namespace of the DAP URN, e.g., urn:ietf:params:ppm:dap:error:invalidMessage.

 This list is not exhaustive.
 The server MAY return errors set to a URI other